-This topic describes a generic recommended setup for Magento Commerce and Magento Open Source instances using plain servers hosted physically in a data center (not virtualized) in which resources are not shared with other users.
+This topic describes a generic recommended setup for Adobe Commerce and Magento Open Source instances using plain servers hosted physically in a data center (not virtualized) in which resources are not shared with other users.
 Your hosting provider, especially if it specializes in Magento high performance hosting, might recommend a different setup that is equally or more effective for your requirements.

 Magento Reference Architecture diagram